aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # Using git-iam remotely

-This is a set on instructions for configuring git-iam into your local computer.
+This is a set of instructions for configuring git-iam into your local computer.
 There's no need to install git-iam if you are studying on campus.
 This is specifically for those doing their study online.

 The purpose of git-iam is for students to post commits under their own name, even during pairing sessions.
 This allows for more accuracy on who is making changes under specific commits.